dmoisset/s5/character/races.md

 effect is worse).
 They receive advantage on saving throws against disease, charm, poison, and sleep, unless those effects specifically target constructs.

-**Flat Affect.** Androids get disadvantage in insight checks against non-androids.
+**Flat Affect.** Androids get disadvantage in Wisdom (Insight) checks against non-androids.
 Non-androids get disadvantage on Wisdom (Insight) check against androids.

 **Upgrade Slot.** Androids have a single armor upgrade slot in their bodies.
 Regardless of whether androids are wearing